Fast and Reliable Continuous Integration at Scale Using Resilio Platform & Jenkins for Global CI/CD

 Connect will keep your jobs running even in case of an IP address change, lack of storage space, reboot and other common obstacles to smooth distribution.
 Connect also offers granular control over distribution timing and bandwidth consumption per endpoint.
 Most importantly for an automated CI/CD environment, Resilio can invoke scripts and applications at any point in the distribution cycle.

 The cost of downtime and distribution delays is high.
-Combining Jenkins with Resilio Connect makes critical CI/CD workflows more resilient and faster.
+Combining Jenkins with Resilio Platform makes critical CI/CD workflows more resilient and faster.

 • Transferring artifacts (builds, images, assets) between offices